Agriculture

 Coffee

+The coffee production in India isn’t just farmed; it’s wild-crafted.
+Grown under deep jungle canopies of south India alongside spices grows the world-class brew that fuels both spirits and the economy.
 As per the Coffee Board of India, India's total production stood at 352,000 metric tons (MT) in the final estimate for 2022-2023.
-Diverse climatic conditions suit the cultivation of different coffee species, including Arabicas and Robustas.
 They demand slightly acidic and well-drained soil that is rich in organic matter.
-Also, the ideal temperature range is 15°C to 30°C. The top coffee-producing states in India are Karnataka, Kerala and Tamil Nadu.
+Also, the ideal temperature range is 15°C to 30°C. Karnataka, Kerala and Tamil Nadu are the top coffee producing states in India.

 Tea